Fannie Mae 5-10 Financed Properties Mortgage Guidelines

 - They need to make sure that no mistakes are made

 - Every part of the mortgage application will be strictly and carefully scrutinized

 Fannie Mae 5-10 Financed Properties Lending Guidelines

 There are two sets of mortgage lending guidelines on 5-10 Financed Properties.
-You have Fannie Mae’s minimum lending guidelines and you have the individual mortgage lenders’ overlays.
-We will just discuss Fannie Mae’s minimum lending gudelines on 5-10 Financed Properties.
+Have Fannie Mae’s minimum guidelines and you have the individual mortgage lenders’ overlays.
+We will just discuss Fannie Mae’s minimum lending guidelines on 5-10 Financed Properties.